Game Boy Advance Architecture

 The Nintendo partnership

-Back in Japan, and thanks to the Game Boy analysis, we learnt that Nintendo’s hardware strategy for portable systems favours a System On a Chip (SoC) model.
+Back in Japan, and thanks to the Game Boy analysis, we have learnt that Nintendo’s hardware strategy for portable systems favours a System On a Chip (SoC) model.
 This has allowed the company to obfuscate affordable off-the-shelf technology and combine it with in-house developments.
 In doing so, the new console could be unique and competitive.

 Image